Human Strengths and Virtues: Health and Happiness

 Happiness and health have been linked in literature and philosophy for a very long time.
-In Chinese Medicine, the ancient texts suggest that the best physician is the one who first teaches patients to cultivate qualities of being that lead to a good life.
-From this point of view, health is linked to how we view ourselves, life and how this can influence our overall sense of happiness and well being.
-Joy or contentment, an aspect of happiness, is a key emotion in acupuncture that is linked to the function of the heart and the circulatory system.
+In Chinese medicine, the ancient texts suggest that the best physician is the one who first teaches patients to cultivate qualities of being that lead to a good life.
+From this point of view, and from what I find in my acupuncture practice Reston, health is linked to how we view ourselves, life, and how this can influence our overall sense of happiness and well being.
+Joy or contentment, an aspect of happiness, is a key emotion in acupuncture therapy that is linked to the function of the heart and the circulatory system.

 Optimism is also a health promoting quality related to happiness.
 Optimists attribute the cause of positive events in their lives to personality traits.
 They give themselves personal credit to good events in their lives; they see the world through a lens that allows them to experience a sense of inner control over things.